Guido of Arezzo: Pomposa

 Around 1013 Guido went to the Pomposa Abbey, one of the most famous Benedictine monasteries of the time, to complete his education.
 Becoming a noted monk, he started to develop the novel principles of staff notation (music being written and read from an organized visual system).

 Likely drawing from the writings of Odo of Saint-Maur-des-Fossés, Guido began to draft his system in the antiphonary Regulae rhythmicae, which he probably worked on with his colleague Michael of Pomposa.
 In the prologue to the antiphonary, Guido expressed his frustration with the large amount of time singers spent to memorize music.
 The system, he explained, would prevent the need for memorization and thus permit the singers extra time to diversify their studies into other prayers and religious texts.
-He began to instruct his singers along these lines, and obtained a reputation for being able to teach substantial amounts of music quickly.
+He began to instruct his singers along these lines and obtained a reputation for being able to teach substantial amounts of music quickly.
 Though his ideas brought interest from around Italy, they inspired considerable jealousy and resistance from his fellow monks, who felt threatened by his innovations.
 Among those disapproving was the Abbot Guido of Pomposa.
-In light on these objections, Guido left Pomposa in around 1025 and moved to—or 'returned to', if following the Arezzo birthplace hypothesis—Arezzo.
+In light of these objections, Guido left Pomposa in around 1025 and moved to—or 'returned to', if following the Arezzo birthplace hypothesis—Arezzo.